sayed8901/job_portal_system_backend/README.md

 ### Email Notifications

 - Send email notifications to users when they successfully apply for a job or when an employer receives a new application.

-### Deployment and Submission

-- Deploy the functional website on a reliable hosting platform.

 ---